awmann/M_-M_K-/README.md

 cd M_-M_K-/
 python setup.py build
 python setup.py install

+***To run the IDL code you should update the ‘path_to_posteriors’ variable to match your relevant path.*** Otherwise it should run with minimal dependencies (just Coyote and similar common astronomy libraries).

+How to run:

 Maybe you want to know the mass of GJ1214 (python syntax):
 ```